3 Basic Copywriting Rules Not To Be Broken

 I remember when I used to sell Kirby vacuums door to door.

-As soon as I would get into a person’s home I would immediately begin vacuuming their floor.
+As soon as I would get into a person’s home I would immediately yank the Kirby out of it’s box and start vacuuming their floor.

-I would get excited about showing them how amazing the vacuum was at cleaning their house.
+I’d enthusiastically show them how amazing the Kirby was at cleaning their house.

-I was excited to show them all of the different attachments and the different ways they could clean.
+I became fired up when I showed them all of the different attachments and the different ways they could clean.

 These people couldn’t help but get swept up by my excitement (no pun intended).